-Applied Science Btec National Level 3 Extended Certificate
+Applied Science BTEC National Level 3 Extended Certificate

-Applied Science offers students the chance to concentrate on some of the vocational aspects of science.
-This course also gives post 16 learners a more practical study of science at a higher level.
+Applied Science offers students the chance to concentrate on some of the vocational aspects of science and also gives post 16 learners a more practical experience of science at a higher level.

 Topics in biology, chemistry and physics address science in the modern world developing experimental techniques through scientific investigation.
-In year 1 students complete the following units: 1 - Principles and Applications of Science.
-2 - Practical Scientific Procedures and Techniques.
-Unit 1 is an examined unit consisting of Biology, Chemistry and Physics content and assessed in three separated exams.
+There are three examined units and two internally assessed units where students will engage in practical tasks to develop their scientific skills and knowledge.

+The qualification contains units covering the following topics:

+- Principles and Applications of Biology

+Structure and function of cells

+and tissues, biological molecules,

+enzymes and their role in organisms

+- Principles and Applications of Chemistry - Structure of the Periodic Table and its implications on physical and chemical properties of substances, through analysis of different bonding methods

+- Principles and Applications of Physics - Waves and their applications; force principles and their application in transportation and construction of electrical circuits - Practical Scientific Procedures and Techniques Practical applications across the sciences, including chromatography, colorimetry and electrical circuits.
+Students have a choice from two optional units covering the following topics: - Scientific Investigation Skills Investigative research, including planning, data collection, analysis and evaluation - Contemporary Issues in Science - Contemporary scientific issues including the reliability of sources of scientific information and their associated validity.

-Unit 2 is coursework and introduces quantitative laboratory techniques, calibration, chromatography, calorimetry and laboratory safety, which are relevant to the chemical and life science industries.
-In year 2 students complete a further coursework unit, of which there is a choice of subjects to study, and Unit 3 - Science Investigation skills.
-In this unit learners cover the stages involved and the skills needed in planning a scientific investigation, how to record, interpret, draw scientific conclusions and evaluate.
-Applied Science is a good choice for students considering higher education in any science based course, examples could include: Biochemical Sciences, Chemistry, Food Technology, Human Physiology, Nursing, Sports Science, Materials Science and Medical Physics.
+Applied Science is a good choice for students considering higher education in any science based course, examples of potential future study include: Biochemical Sciences, Chemistry, Food Technology, Human Physiology, Nursing, Sports Science, Materials Science and Medical Physics.

 Career opportunities for students who study Applied Science include: the chemical industries, healthcare, medical and laboratory-based science, sports and leisure sectors and food and catering industries.
-For further information on this course, speak with a member of the science department.
+For further information on this course, speak with a member of the Science Department.